EpicCash/documentation/docs/wallet/cli.md

                 └── epic.db-wal
 ```

-* `wallet.seed` wallet master key encrypted with your password, access to that file gives full control over the wallet.
+* `wallet.seed` file stores wallet master key encrypted with your password.

-* `tor` directory with TOR configuration used for TOR transaction method
+* `tor`  directory with TOR configuration used for TOR transaction method.

 ---